lsuxrstudio/xrstudioguides/overall-project-template/03_Media/01_Video/01_Originals/20220502_Day_01/README.md

-Create a new folder for each your cameras.
+Here, create a new folder for each your cameras.
 You can label them "A_CAM" and "B_CAM" or "RED_KOMODO" and "ARRI_ALEXA_MINI".